 Sometimes symptoms can go away for long periods of time (go into remission).
 Some people develop more serious problems such as the kidney and lung problems described above.

 Some people with Sjögren's syndrome develop another autoimmune disorder such as rheumatoid arthritis, systemic lupus erythematosus or polymyositis.

-As mentioned above, about 1 in 20 people with Sjögren's syndrome develop lymphoma, most commonly non-Hodgkin's lymphoma.
+As mentioned above, a small number of people with Sjögren's syndrome develop lymphoma, most commonly non-Hodgkin's lymphoma.
 This lymphoma can usually be treated and your doctor will review you regularly to look for signs of this.

 Can Sjögren's syndrome be prevented?

 So far, it does not seem that Sjögren's syndrome can be prevented.
 More research is needed into the factors that actually cause a person to start forming the autoantibodies involved in the disease.

 Further help & information